Nitrokey/nitrokey-documentation/nextbox/index.rst

 3. enter your desired domain name consisting of at least 4 characters and ending with ".nextbox.link".

-4. specify your token received with nextbox.
+4. specify your token received with the NextBox.

 .. figure:: /nextbox/images/nextbox_getting_started/7.png
    :alt: img7

 5. click on "Activate Quickstart Remote Access".
-The process may take a few seconds.
+This process may take a few seconds.

 .. figure:: /nextbox/images/nextbox_getting_started/9.png
    :alt: img9